reduxjs/redux/docs/advanced/AsyncActions.md

   };
 }

+// thunk action creator
 export function fetchPosts(reddit) {
-  // thunk middleware knows how to handle functions return function (dispatch) {
+  // thunk middleware knows how to handle functions; it will also pass the dispatch method as an argument to the
-    dispatch(requestPosts(reddit));
+  // function, that will thus be able to dispatch actions itself return function (dispatch) {
+    // first dispatch: the app state is updated to inform that the API call is starting dispatch(requestPosts(reddit));

+    // the Redux thunk-middleware passes the return value of the function it calls as the return value of the
+    // dispatch method which is applied to the thunk action creator.
-    // Return a promise to wait for
+    // In this case, we return a promise to wait for;
-    // (this is not required by thunk middleware, but it is convenient for us) return fetch(`http://www.reddit.com/r/${reddit}.json`)
+    // this is not required by thunk middleware, but it is convenient for us return fetch(`http://www.reddit.com/r/${reddit}.json`)
       .then(response => response.json())
       .then(json =>
         // We can dispatch many times!
-        dispatch(receivePosts(reddit, json))
+Here, we update the app state with the results of the API call dispatch(receivePosts(reddit, json))
       );
-  };
+      // NB: in a real world app, you also want to catch any error in the network call };
 }
 ```

+>##### Note on `fetch`

+>We use [`fetch` API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) in the examples.
+It is a new API for making network requests that replaces `XMLHttpRequest` for most common needs.
+Because most browsers don’t yet support it natively, we suggest that you use [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch) library:

+>```js
+// Do this in every file where you use `fetch`
+>import fetch from 'isomorphic-fetch';
+>```

+>Internally, it uses [`whatwg-fetch` polyfill](https://github.com/github/fetch) on the client, and [`node-fetch`](https://github.com/bitinn/node-fetch) on the server, so you won’t need to change API calls if you change your app to be [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

+>Be aware that any `fetch` polyfill assumes a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) polyfill is already present.
+The easiest way to ensure you have a Promise polyfill is to enable Babel’s ES6 polyfill in your entry point before any other code runs:

+>```js
+>// Do this once before any other code in your app
+>import 'babel-core/polyfill';
+>```

+How do we include the Redux-thunk middleware in the dispatch mechanism?
+We use the applyMiddleware method
+from Redux.

 #### `index.js`